TalentuMagic/ElasticDict/README.md

 - **`GET /search`** – Searches words and definitions with optional query (`q`) and type (`t`) parameters.
 - **`DELETE /document`** – Deletes documents by exact `word` via the query parameter `q`.

-When the application starts, `swagger-jsdoc` reads these annotations, merges them with the base configuration, and generates a complete OpenAPI 3.0 definition that is consumed by Swagger UI.:contentReference[oaicite:6]{index=6}
+When the application starts, `swagger-jsdoc` reads these annotations, merges them with the base configuration, and generates a complete OpenAPI 3.0 definition that is consumed by Swagger UI.

 ### Using Swagger UI

-Once the server is running (either via Docker or `node app.js`), the Swagger integration provides two main entry points:​:contentReference[oaicite:7]{index=7}
+Once the server is running (either via Docker or `node app.js`), the Swagger integration provides two main entry points.

 - **Interactive documentation:**
   Open `http://localhost:5000/docs` in a browser to access the Swagger UI.
 From here, you can inspect all endpoints, view request/response schemas, and execute test calls directly against the running API.

 - **OpenAPI JSON specification:**
   Access `http://localhost:5000/openapi.json` to retrieve the underlying OpenAPI 3.0 document.
-This JSON can be used with tools such as API clients, documentation generators, or code generators to integrate with the **WordSearch API**.:contentReference[oaicite:8]{index=8}
+This JSON can be used with tools such as API clients, documentation generators, or code generators to integrate with the **WordSearch API**.

 ## Elasticsearch Mapping Overview - Milestone 4